benmvp/slides/2018/nodesummit/esnext.md

 NOTES:
 - But first, would like everyone to stand up!
 - Squats counting down from 10 to 1
-- Now turn to your neighbors, introduce yourself & say hi
+- Now turn to your neighbors, fist bump & say hi

 /////